thenewobjective/thenewobjective.github.io/_posts/USMC/2019-08-15-letters-of-support.md

 commentThreadId: 10
 ---

 I was deployed to Fallujah Iraq during "[Operation Iraqi Freedom](https://en.wikipedia.org/wiki/Iraq_War#2003.3A_Invasion){:target="_blank"}".
-During that time I received a large number of letters of support from people across the country.
+During that time I received a large number of letters of support and [packages](https://beachbums1.com/2006/09/27/%E2%99%AA%E2%99%AA%E2%99%AA-please-please-mr-postman-%E2%99%AA%E2%99%AA%E2%99%AA/){:target="_blank"} from people across the country.
 Recently I came to the conclusion that these letters, while addressed to me, were not for me specifically but for me as a representative of an [archetype](https://stevenpressfield.com/2011/05/the-warrior-archetype/){:target="_blank"}.
 I am sharing these in the hope that it provides some perspective, history, and inspiration if you decide to send a letter of support of your own to another service member currently deployed around the world.
 It would be appreciated, especially around the holidays.

 <figure>
     <img src="/media-library/usmc/stockings-1.jpg" alt="Christmas Stockings">